The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 Below is a list of some of the lawyers who help in this process.
 These are not immigration lawyers.

 IRAP is providing contact information for these lawyers because many Iraqis and Afghans have physical or mental harm from their work for the United States.
 IRAP does not endorse any of these lawyers and does not receive any money to refer you to these lawyers.

 If you contact any of these lawyers, you should tell them:

 - Your name and contact information

-- Basic information about your employer and the kind of work you did when you were injured.
+- Basic information about your employer and the kind of work you did when you were injured; and

-- What kind of injury you received.
-This includes how long you missed work and any medical treatment you have received.
+- What kind of injury you received, including how long you missed work and any medical treatment you have received.

 Jon B. Robinson

 1070-B West Causeway Approach